Evolutionarily Stable (Mis)specifications: Theory and Applications: Higher-Order Misspecifications in LQN Games

-Now suppose, contrary to the analysis so far, that the environment features multiple situations given by multiple feasible values of $r^{\bullet}.$ Theorem \ref{thm:theoryneeded} does not apply directly since we have infinitely many strategies, but the basic intuition remains the same.
-Mistaken agents who do not learn have a fixed belief about $r$ that cannot be beneficial in all situations, and so they do not end up with higher fitness than rational agents.
+For our second result on the necessity of mislearning, suppose that the environment features multiple situations given by multiple feasible values of $r^{\bullet}.$ Theorem \ref{thm:theoryneeded} does not apply directly, but the basic intuition remains the same.
+Mistaken agents who do not learn have a fixed belief about $r$ that cannot be beneficial in all situations (i.e., for all values of $r^{\bullet}$), and so they do not end up with higher fitness than rational agents.
 But, misspecified agents who can make different inferences about price elasticity in different situations can invade a rational society.
-Instead of constructing a theory that gets the Stackelberg payoff in every situation, we show that simple and natural theories like the ones we have been working with in this section can already beat the correctly specified theory. \begin{prop} For every $\overline{r}\ge3$, there exists a $q\in\Delta([0,\bar{r}])$ such that the correctly specified theory is evolutionarily stable against any singleton theory with a fixed $(r,\kappa)$ when $r^{\bullet}\sim q$.
-On the other hand, for every $\bar{r}>0$, there exists a projection bias theory with $\kappa>\kappa^{\bullet}$ so that the corrected specified theory is evolutionarily fragile against it for any $\rho\in\Delta([0,\bar{r}])$. \end{prop}
+Even though models with $\kappa \neq \kappa^{\bullet}$ do not obtain the Stackelberg payoff in every situation, they outperform the correctly specified model in every situation, which is impossible for any fully dogmatic model. \begin{prop} For every $\overline{r}\ge3$, there exists a $q\in\Delta([0,\bar{r}])$ such that the correctly specified model is evolutionarily stable against any singleton model with a fixed $(r,\kappa)$ when $r^{\bullet}\sim q$.
+On the other hand, for every $\bar{r}>0$, there exists a projection bias model with $\kappa>\kappa^{\bullet}$ so that the corrected specified model is evolutionarily fragile against it for any $\rho\in\Delta([0,\bar{r}])$. \end{prop}